-- (a) The Integrity Commissioner shall report to the complainant and the Trustee generally no later than 90 days after the receipt of the Formal_Complaint Form/Affidavit_of_the_complaint_unless_the_Integrity_Commissioner determines that a longer period of time is required to complete the final report and the reason is explained in the final report.
+- (a) The Integrity Commissioner shall report to the complainant and the Trustee generally no later than 90 days after the receipt of the Formal Complaint Form/Affidavit of the complaint unless the Integrity Commissioner determines that a longer period of time is required to complete the final report and the reason is explained in the final report.
 The Board of Trustees and the complainant shall be advised of the need for the extension of time with an expected date of delivery of the report.
-If the investigation process takes more than 90 days, the Integrity_Commissioner shall provide an interim report to the Board and will advise the parties of the anticipated date that the report will be available. - (b) The Integrity Commissioner shall not issue a final report to the Board in which there is a finding of a violation of the Code of Conduct on the part of any member of the Board unless the member has had reasonable notice of the basis for the proposed finding and any recommended sanction and an opportunity either in person or in writing to comment on the proposed finding and any recommended sanction, that the Integrity Commissioner may take into consideration in the final report submitted to the Board.
+If the investigation process takes more than 90 days, the Integrity Commissioner shall provide an interim report to the Board and will advise the parties of the anticipated date that the report will be available. - (b) The Integrity Commissioner shall not issue a final report to the Board in which there is a finding of a violation of the Code of Conduct on the part of any member of the Board unless the member has had reasonable notice of the basis for the proposed finding and any recommended sanction and an opportunity either in person or in writing to comment on the proposed finding and any recommended sanction, that the Integrity Commissioner may take into consideration in the final report submitted to the Board.